Hearing the Order: Investigating Position Bias in Large Audio-Language Models: In-depth Analysis

 \subsection{Effect of Identifiers}

-We investigate whether model behavior is influenced more by the order of the correct answer or by the identifiers attached to each option.
+We investigate whether model behavior is more influenced by the order of the correct answer or by the identifiers assigned to each option.
 To test this, we evaluate models with and without standard identifiers A, B, C, and D, as shown in Table~\ref{tab:without_id_eval}.

 Across MMAU, identifiers tend to improve model accuracy in most cases, though they do not reliably reduce bias.
 On SPEECH-MMAU, identifiers similarly enhance stability in many instances, but this benefit does not translate into a consistent reduction of fluctuations.
 While performance gains are often observed, the effect on bias remains negligible.